Glen Burnie High School: History and campus

 The Annex was added at a cost of $27,000 and it housed the industrial arts classes.
 In 1937, wings were added to the Old Main building to accommodate a growing population.
 The Vocational Education building was completed in 1948 at a cost of $987,000 and provided classroom space and instruction areas for the Trades.
-It served for many years as the Vocational Technical Center for all schools in the North County until a new Vocational Technical Center was constructed in 1976.
+It served for many years as the Vocational Technical Center for all schools in the North County until a new Vocational Technical Center —named the Center of Applied Technology North— was constructed in 1976.
 The present Business Education building was opened as Glen Burnie Junior High School in 1948.
 In 1955, the present gymnasium was constructed at a cost of $519,000 plus equipment.
 In 1958, further increases in the school area population led to the construction of a new junior high school in Marley.
 The former junior high school building was turned over to Glen Burnie High School and was equipped for instruction in Business Education.
 Once the old junior high building became part of the high school, its gymnasium gave the school two full gymnasiums for the physical education classes and sporting events.

 The Administration building, constructed in 1964, added the long needed auditorium.
 Cost of the building and equipment was $1,036,667 and included administrative, guidance, and supervisory offices plus additional classrooms.

 In 1976, the Media building was constructed as one part of the complete renovation of Glen Burnie Senior High School.
 The renovation included the removal of the Annex from Old Main, improvement to the athletic fields, updated office education equipment including mini and microcomputers, and air conditioning the entire school.
 The cost of this renovation was about $13 million.